brokamp-group/s3/README.md

 ## Usage

-This R package can download files hosted on AWS S3 to a local directory based on their URI.
+This R package can download public and private files hosted on AWS S3 to a local directory based on their URI.
 It will avoid downloading files that are already present and also allows for customization of where to store downloaded files.

 ### Identifying files with a URI